-Wild camping should be light camping
+Wild camping should be carefree camping

-The smartest-looking bivvy we’ve tested, and also one of the best for getting into and for ventilation.
+The smartest-looking hooped bivvy we’ve tested, and also one of the best for getting into and for ventilation.

 It weighs around 1100g, complete with pegs (not quite enough supplied) and a snap-together pole for the hoop.
 It’s roomier than many options, but a thick mat makes it had to sleep without your feet pushing against the fabric.

 The reason it gets our vote is the side entry zip and the option to have just the mosquito mesh between you and the sky.
 Fully waterproof, of course, and there’s a transparent window so you don’t feel buried when you’re fully zipped in.